 For as long as I can remember my parents encouraged me to give.
-When I was very young, my brothers and I collected all our change and donated it to Jerry Lewis’ kids.
+When I was very young, my brothers and I collected all our change and donated it to the Muscular Dystrophy Association.
 We weren’t really sure how the money would be used, but we felt sorry for the little children we saw on the telethon and wanted to help.

 When I was a teenager, my mom volunteered at a pro-life support clinic and we donated the clothes we’d outgrown to the families who used the facility.
 One day I saw a girl I knew at school, wearing one of the outfits I had donated.
 It looked good on her and she seemed happy wearing it.
 That was when I realized that giving wasn’t an abstract concept – it made a difference in the lives of real people.

 There are many instances in holy books where believers are admonished to be generous to others.
 Proverbs 14:21 reads:

 but happy are those who are kind to the poor.

 And here is a verse from the Quran:

 The Believers, men and women, are protectors one of another: they enjoin what is just, and forbid what is evil: they observe regular prayers, practise regular charity, and obey Allah and His Messenger.
 On them will Allah pour His mercy: for Allah is Exalted in power, Wise.
 (9:71)